Characterising SJT reducibility: Introduction

 As mentioned, three lowness paradigms for a set $A\sub \NN$ have beeen proposed.
 We give a brief summary; see~\cite{Greenberg.Hirschfeldt.ea:12} for more detail. \begin{enumerate} \item \textit{Weak as an oracle}: \\ $A$ is not very useful as an oracle for Turing machines. \item \textit{Computed by many oracles}: \\the collection of oracles computing $A$ is large.
 The class of such oracles is null unless $A$ is computable, so largeness must be taken in a more specific sense.
 For instance, $A$ is called a base for ML-randomness if there is an oracle in $\MLR^A$ computing $A$. \item \textit{Inert}: \\ Recall that the Shoenfield limit lemma states that a set $A$ is $\DII$ iff it can be computably approximated with a finite number of changes.
 Inertness means that there is such an approximation where the number of changes is in a sense small. \end{enumerate}

 It is often interesting to ask whether a given lowness property has equivalent definitions according to two or even all three paradigms.
-We examine this for the property that a set $A$ is low for ML-randomnes: every ML-random is ML-random relative to $A$. \begin{enumerate} \item The definition follows Paradigm~(1).
+We examine this for the property that a set $A$ is low for ML-randomness: every ML-random is ML-random relative to $A$. \begin{enumerate} \item The definition follows Paradigm~(1).
 Another equivalent characterisation according to this paradigm is lowness for $K$: there is a constant $d$ such that $K(x)\le K^A(x) + d$ for each string $x$, where $K$ denotes prefix free descriptive string complexity. \item $A$ is low for ML-randomness iff it is a base for ML-randomness, which gives a definition according to Paradigm~(2) (see \cite[Ch.\ 5]{Nies:book} for details and references). \item $A$ is low for ML-randomness iff it has a computable approximation with few changes in the sense of the cost function $\cost_\Omega(x,s) = \Om_s- \Om_x$ by~\cite{Nies:17} ; this follows Paradigm~(3).
 An earlier version of this result for a cost function~$\cost_K$ dates back to~\cite{Nies:AM}. \end{enumerate} We note that lowness for ML-randomness also coincides with $K$-triviality, a property expressing that the set is far from random~\cite{Downey.Hirschfeldt.ea:03,Nies:AM}.

 Strong jump traceability by its definition follows Paradigm~(1).
-In~\cite{Greenberg.Hirschfeldt.ea:12,Diamondstone.Greenberg.ea:15} an equivalent characterisation following Paradigm~(2) is given: a set is strongly jump traceable if and only if it is computed by every $\omega$-c.a.\ (or every superlow, or every superhigh) ML-random set.
+In~\cite{Greenberg.Hirschfeldt.ea:12,Diamondstone.Greenberg.ea:15} an equivalent characterisation following Paradigm~(2) is given: a set is strongly jump traceable if and only if it is computed by every $\omega$-c.a.\ (or every superlow, or every superhigh) ML-random set\footnote{Recall that a function $f\colon \NN\to \NN$ is \emph{$\omega$-computably approximable}, or $\omega$-c.a., if it has a computable approximation $f(x,s)$ such that $n\mapsto \#\left\{ s \,:\, f(x,s)\ne f(x,s+1) \right\}$ is bounded by some computable function; equivalently,~$f\le_{\textup{wtt}} \emptyset'$.
+A set $X\subseteq \NN$ is $\omega$-c.a.\ if its characteristic function is~$\omega$-c.a.
+The terminology ``$\omega$-c.a.'' was introduced for clarity, since the term ``$\omega$-c.e.'' is often used for the class $\Sigma^{-1}_\omega$ in Ershov's effective difference hierarchy, which is a larger class of sets (the $\omega$-c.a.\ sets are those that are both $\omega$-c.e.\ and co-$\omega$-c.e.)}.
 A related result appears in \cite{Greenberg.Miller.ea:24}: a set is strongly jump-traceable if and only if it is computable from every infinite ``section'' of Chaitin's~$\Omega$.
 In \cite{Greenberg.Nies:11} it is shown that a c.e.\ set is strongly jump traceable iff it obeys all benign cost functions; this yields a characterisation in terms of Paradigm (3).